Ever thought of starting your own blog but not sure where to start?

 2. Make a list of potential domain names.

-Before registering with a host, you’ll want to narrow down which domain names you’d like to use so you’re ready when it comes to that part of the registration process.
+Before registering with a host, you’ll want to narrow down which domain names you’d like to use.
 Have options so that if you’re favorite isn’t available, you already have other ideas waiting.

 Have an idea for a domain name in mind?
 Enter it here and see if it’s available today:

 3. Sign up with a host.